 2.)
 The trip meets at our shop in Moab at 9:00 am.
 We will shuttle you to the river via Highway 128.
 The drive is approximately 30 to 55 minutes to the put-in.
 After launching the raft, sightseeing, swimming, and playing compose the majority of the day.
 We will stop around noon for a beautiful riverside picnic lunch.
 We will arrive at the take-out around 3:00 pm, returning to our shop.

 3.)
 The trip meets at our shop in Moab at approximately 8:30 am.
 We will shuttle you to the river.
 The drive is 10 minutes to the put-in at the Moab Boat Ramp/Moab Bridge.
 After unloading your canoes, you start your day of sightseeing, swimming, playing, and paddling the canoe.
-We will arrive at the take-out at Gold Bar Recreation Site around 2:00 pm, returning to our shop at approximately 2:30 pm.
+We will arrive at the take-out at Gold Bar Recreation Site around 2:00 pm (pre-arranged depending on river flow), returning to our shop at approximately 2:30 pm.
 The take-out at the Potash Boat Ramp (the 17-mile stretch) would require an additional 2-2 1/2 hours after Gold Bar.
 You will need an sun hat, sunscreen, lip balm, sunglasses, shoes that have ankle straps, sunglasses with safety strap, and clothes that you don’t mind getting wet, or swimwear.
 Please feel free to bring plenty of water and/or any other beverages and any snacks or lunch you may want to enjoy along the way!

 4.)
 The trip meets at our shop in Moab at 8:30 am (depending on group size) for you to complete paperwork, discuss the river map, rental equipment, and load your gear into our shuttle vehicle.
 By 9:30 am, we will shuttle you to the river.
 The drive is approximately 1 ½ + hours to the put-in, where you unload and stage the canoes.
 Then, you launch for days of paddling, sightseeing, swimming, and playing.